How to get Mauritius citizenship in 2022?

 - Mauritius residents as per the migration act

-- married to a Mauritian citizen
+- Married to a Mauritian citizen

-- children or stepchildren or adopted children of a citizen or a person married to a citizen of the country
+- Children or stepchildren or adopted children of a citizen or a person married to a citizen of the country

 - They hold diplomatic passports except those issued in Iran, Afghanistan, Iraq, South Sudan, Somalia, Yemen, Sudan, and Libya

-- or they hold a laissez-passer
+- Or they hold a laissez-passer, from

 - They are just traveling in a vessel either to join another vessel there or to stay with the vessel until it departs